17 October, 2025

 What were some of the biggest challenges this year?
 How did you overcome them, how are you working on them and what did you learn from them?

 One of my biggest challenges this year has been time management.
 This is always a challenge for me, but it has been an even bigger hurdle this year.
 I had a single day per week at at one workplace and I was determined not to let it take over other days of the week.
 It still did, but not as much as it had in the past.
 I kept reminding myself - imagine this day as a casual teaching day: Would I be required to work extra days for one day's pay?
 No. This mindset assisted me to prioritise other areas of my life, such as my home-tutoring business.
-I was still hounded from time-to-time via email on days off, but I didn't let it get to me.
+I was still hounded from time to time via email on days off, but I didn't let it get to me.

 Who/what helped get you through this year?
 Who did you help get through this year?